-In 2020, prices are $26 for a two-course lunch and $42 for a three-course dinner.
-Prices are per person, not including beverages, tax, and tip.
+Note that prices are per person, not including beverages, tax, and tip.

-To take advantage of this delicious money-saving opportunity, you will need to make a recommendation at one of the participating restaurants.
+To take advantage of this delicious money-saving opportunity, you will need to make a reservation at one of the participating restaurants.

 See the Tips from a Local section for suggestions to help you get a table at a date and time at a restaurant of your choice.

 Restaurant Week takes place twice a year.
-In winter it is held late January to early February and in summer it takes place late July to early August.
+In winter it is held from late January to early February and in summer it takes place from late July to early August.